hammerpath/db-seeder/README.md

 npm i --workspaces
 ```

-Create an .env file in the root directory or the directory of the chosen provider.
-For db-seeder-postgres it should look like this:
+Create an `.env` file in the root directory or the directory of the chosen provider.
+For `postgres-provider` it should look like this:

 ```env
 POSTGRES_PORT=5432